messageformat/messageformat/packages/loader/README.md

-# ICU MessageFormat loader for webpack
+# ICU MessageFormat loader for Webpack

+Loader that parses input JSON & YAML objects of strings as objects of JavaScript message functions with a matching structure, using [`messageformat`](https://messageformat.github.io/messageformat/).

 ## Installation